Last Updated on January 3, 2022 by Heather Hart, ACSM EP, CSCS

-Comparatively, isolation exercises focus on a specific muscle group with little input from other muscles, and typically involve movement of only one joint.
+Comparatively, isolation or accessory exercises focus on a specific muscle group with little input from other muscles, and typically involve movement of only one joint.
 An example of a isolation exercise would be a bicep curl: throughout the movement, you are using your bicep muscle to perform the work of the exercise, and hinging only at the elbow joint.

 Why Compound Exercises?